Dean of Nursing: Dunnington

 MSN Graduate Program Acceptance of Admission

-Once an admission file is completed, it is reviewed by the Graduate Nursing Program Admissions Subcommittee.
+Once an admission file is completed, it is reviewed by the Post-Licensure Program Admissions Subcommittee.

 Students will be notified in writing of their acceptance.
-Following notification the student is required to complete and return the Acceptance of Admission Form to the Admission Office within 10 days.
-Once a student has accepted admission they can schedule classes through the Admission staff.
+Following notification the student is required to complete and return the Acceptance of Admission Form to the Adult and Graduate Education office within 10 days.
+Once a student has accepted admission they can schedule classes through the Adult and Graduate Education staff.

 At the time of admission the student will be assigned a faculty adviser with whom they should meet with in the first semester of study to establish a curriculum plan.